jetizz/MongoSh/readme.md

 # 1 = wrap combined script into transaction
 # 2 = wrap individual scripts into transactions -- not supported
 GLOBAL_TRANSACTION

+# Prepended to each script file.
+Ignored if empty.
+SCRIPT_HEADER
+# Prepended to each script file.
+Ignored if SCRIPT_HEADER is set or empty.
+# Default value: /var/mongosh/static/header.js
+SCRIPT_HEADER_FILE

+# Appended to each script file.
+Ignored if empty.
+SCRIPT_FOOTER
+# Appended to each script file.
+Ignored if SCRIPT_FOOTER is set or empty.
+# Default value: /var/mongosh/static/footer.js
+SCRIPT_FOOTER_FILE
 ```

 Inside your script you can use defined variables: